OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

      - Used in list presentation of courses
    * - contentpackage-landing-232x170.png
      - 464px X 240px
-     - Used in card presentation of coursses
+     - Used in card presentation of courses
    * - background.png
      - 3000px X 2000px
-     - Used as the background image when on a course, has a guassian blur to handle
+     - Used as the background image when on a course, has a Gaussian blur to handle
    * - client_image_source.png
      - any
      - The source image used to generate the other images